eclipse-zenoh/zenoh-c/README.md

 * We reserve the right to change the memory layout of any type which has `_`-prefixed fields, so trying to use them might cause your code to break on updates.

 ## Logging
 By default, zenoh-c enables Zenoh's logging library upon using the `z_open` or `z_scout` functions.
-This behaviour can be disabled by adding `-DDISABLE_LOGGER_AUTOINIT:bool=true` to the `cmake` configuration command.
+This behavior can be disabled by adding `-DDISABLE_LOGGER_AUTOINIT:bool=true` to the `cmake` configuration command.
 The logger may then be manually re-enabled with the `zc_init_logger` function.

 ## Cross-Compilation
 * The following alternative options have been introduced to facilitate cross-compilation.
-> :warning: **WARNING** :warning: : Perhaps aditional efforts are neccesary, that will depend of your enviroment.
+> :warning: **WARNING** :warning: : Perhaps additional efforts are necessary, that will depend of your environment.

 - `-DZENOHC_CARGO_CHANNEL=nightly|beta|stable`: refers to a specific rust toolchain release [`rust-channels`] https://rust-lang.github.io/rustup/concepts/channels.html
 - `-DZENOHC_CARGO_FLAGS`: several optional flags can be used for compilation. [`cargo flags`] https://doc.rust-lang.org/cargo/commands/cargo-build.html